-China's tech unicorns overview 2021
+China's tech unicorns overview 2022

-The total number of Unicorn enterprises from China is 207 as of December 2020, an increase of 20 or 10.7% over the end of 2019.
-Beijing and Shanghai account for over 60% of total technology unicorns in China.
-Over 94% are concentrated in five regions; more than 50% of these enterprises are in five industries.
+The total number of Unicorn enterprises from China is 219 as of December 2021, an increase of 12 or 5.9% over the end of 2020.
+Beijing and Shanghai account for almost 60% of total technology unicorns in China.
+About 94% are concentrated in five regions; more than 60% of these enterprises are in five industries.

 Already subscribed?
 Sign in.